Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 The crucial IT decade ever - an energized rack of metals, glass, and vacuum could replace hives of handmade calculations, and avid scientists elaborated impressive HMIs with high-level languages.

-The leap in both hardware and software could surpass sci-fi fantasies.
+The leap in both hardware and software could surpass the wildest phantasies.
 And there were two letters that made folks think that processors will soon be peers of human brains.

 <details>
 <summary><ins>&nbsp;These two letters were not AI but ...&nbsp;</ins></summary>